 - 1. Go to http://ccmc.gsfc.nasa.gov/. - 2.
 Click on "Request a Model Run" on the top. - 3.
 In the "Magnetosphere" section, go to the "BATSRUS" line.
 Open "Magnetosphere run instructions" link in a new browser tab or window.
 Then click on the "Request a Run" link as well. - 4.
 Fill in all required areas about yourself.
 Pick a title for your run something like "Magnetopause location under various solar wind conditions" and add the key word "educational" to the approriate boxes.
-Choose "BATSRUS: run without RCM" for the simulation. - 5.
-Also choose "Run Type: Model" and fill in the ending time for your simulation and then hit the "Submit" button - 6.
+Choose "BATSRUS version 20130129: without CRCM" for the simulation. - 5.
+Also choose "Run Type: Model" and fill in the ending time for your simulation i(the length of your run) and then hit the "Submit" button - 6.
 On the next page, under "Solar Wind Input", click "Upload file" button and then click browse to find the file in your directories.
 Making sure that you input data looks like the data above, except that your file should have with no header lines at the top.
 Hit the "Browse" button to find the file.
 After you have found your file, also input a value for the "Fixed X Component of SW Magnetic Field" that value will be 5. - 7.
-Under "Magnetosphere Model", leave the simulation grid at 755,136 cells.
+Under "Magnetosphere Grid", leave the simulation grid at 1,007,616 cells.
 Under "Ionosphere Conductance Model:" leave the value in the "Auroral Conductances driven by solar irradiance and field-aligned electric currents F10.7 parameter:" box at a value of 150.
 Also, "No Dipole Update" and a "dipole tilt" of 0.
 Then click submit.